deejaygraham/deejaygraham.github.io/_posts/2018-08-12-new-favourite-figure-of-speech.md

 categories: [ quote ]
 ---

-Like a fox out of a cannon!
+I shot out of there like a fox out of a cannon!